Key Highlights

 4

-Submit the competition video before the deadline according to the event requirements.
+Submit the competition video according to the official 2026 season instructions once they are announced.

 Judging Criteria